 What if I do not consent to having a smart meter installed at my property?

-Retailers are required to install smart meters for new connections (eg. a new build house) and if your meter is faulty or has reached the end of its life and needs replacing.
-If your meter needs replacing, you can ask your retailer to disable the communications functions.
+Retailers are required to install smart meters for new connections (for example, a new house build) and if your meter is faulty or has reached the end of its life and needs replacing.
+If your meter needs replacing you can ask your retailer to disable the communications functions.
 There may be additional costs associated with the retailer having to do manual reads of your meter if you choose to have the telecommunications disabled.

 If your current meter is working properly and a retailer wants to replace it with a smart meter, you can opt out of the smart meter installation.
 You can only opt out if you haven’t waived your right to opt out when you signed up to your current electricity contract.

-Retailers are required to provide you at least four business days’ notice of any planned interruptions to your electricity supply to install the meter.
+Retailers are required to provide you at least 4 business days’ notice of any planned interruptions to your electricity supply to install the meter.